When you decide to buy essential oils, it’s imperative to know what you’re buying.

 There are 3 brands of essential oils that I typically buy from and each for different reasons.

-Simply Earth has the best Subscription Box – use code STACYRUSSELLFREE for a $40 rebate.
+Simply Earth pure oils and has the best Subscription Box for beginners.
+Use code STACYRUSSELLFREE for a $40 rebate.

 I already purchase their cleanse support supplements and protein shakes so it’s convenient to buy their essential oils.

 There is no minimum and the wholesale membership is FREE now so if you want food-grade oils this is who I trust.

 —>Read about the Isagenix Essense Essential Oils